 Outsourcing partnerships are very much like marriages.
-In order to survive, both parties must prove themselves trustworthy, communication must be continuous and effective and a fully collaborative approach must be taken to solving problems.
+In order to survive, both parties must prove themselves trustworthy, communication must be continuous and effective and a fully collaborative approach must be taken to problem-solving.
 However, just like marriages, relationships between clients and providers sometimes break down.

-When an outsourcing arrangement disintegrates, typically as a result of poor management by one or both parties, the client has little choice but to look for a new partner.
+When an outsourcing arrangement disintegrates—typically because of poor management by one or both parties—the client has little choice but to look for a new partner.
 In such a situation though, some companies may prefer to bring the expertise and processes back in-house.

 7. IT Integration Issues

-Occasionally, in logistics especially, a client company’s management may feel it has no option but to bring outsourced work back in-house as a result of security problems within the provider’s operation.
+Occasionally, in logistics especially, a client company’s management may feel it has no option but to bring outsourced work back in-house because of security problems within the provider’s operation.